-Furthermore, acne-like reactions to high levels of iodine are not in fact what people know as acne (acne vulgaris), but instead a skin reaction which looks like acne that goes away as soon as the person reduces their iodine over-consumption.
+Furthermore, acne-like reactions on the skin after ingesting high levels of iodine are not in fact what people know as acne, but instead a skin reaction which looks like acne that goes away as soon as the person reduces their iodine over-consumption.

 The Bottom Line: You don't need to worry about getting too much iodine unless you consume very high amounts of kelp or other seaweed, typically taken in kelp supplements, or unless you take medications that contain high levels of iodine.

 The question of whether iodine intake is linked with acne has been the subject of scientific debate for decades because some studies show a relationship between high doses of iodine and acne-like eruptions called acneiform eruptions.
 Acneiform eruptions look like acne but are not the typical acne vulgaris lesions that many people experience during their adolescence.

 As time has passed, we now have compelling evidence that there is no such relationship with typical levels of iodine.
 While it may be wise to avoid very high levels of iodine, when the research is taken as a whole, there is no convincing evidence that iodine in any regular amount would be related to incidence or severity of acne.
 Before we look at the research concerning the relationship between iodine and acne, let's look at what iodine is, why we need it, and how we obtain it.